tominebergseth/551_hospital_database/README.md

   - Alternatively, uncomment the login call at the top of main to login via the command line each time you run the script.

-## Instructions on how to call each function from the command line:
+## Instructions on how to call each function from the command line UI:
 - In the command line, navigate to the folder where you have downloaded this directory, then the Scripts folder: cd path_to_folder/551_Hospital_Database/Scripts
 - Note: The following examples use backslashes in the JSON objects as formatted for Windows.
 Reformat as needed for Mac.